InForsaken/Stock-Price-Prediction/README.md

 ```
 *If you don't have a key, you can obtain one here: https://platform.openai.com/api-keys <br>
 *You must have an active OpenAI API balance to use this software <br>
-If you have any issues with path lenght while setting up Tensorflow,
+If you have any issues with path length while setting up Tensorflow,
 run the following command on Windows PowerShell:
 ```bash
 New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" `